Guide · coding-prep

 How to Handle a Coding Problem You Have Never Seen

 Don't pretend it looks familiar.
 Restate it, simplify it, solve a smaller version, then scale up.
-Most 'hard' interview problems are just two known patterns stitched together — and the pattern fit only becomes visible after you've worked one tiny example by hand.
+Most 'hard' coding-interview problems are just two known patterns stitched together, and the pattern fit only becomes visible after you've worked one tiny example by hand.

 How do you handle a coding problem you've never seen before?

 Resist the urge to code.
 Restate the problem in your own words, work one concrete tiny example by hand, then scale that solution up.
-About 80% of "novel" interview problems are two known patterns stitched together — but the pattern fit is only visible after you've held a real example in your head.
-Working backward from a small example is the move; pattern-matching from memory rarely is.
+About 80% of "novel" coding-interview problems are two known patterns stitched together, and the pattern fit only shows up after you've held a real example in your head.
+Working backward from a small example is the move.
+Pattern-matching from memory rarely is.

 The 4-step unfamiliar-problem protocol